PostgREST/postgrest/auth.rst

   { "email": "foo@bar.com", "pass": "foobar" }

 The response would look like the snippet below.
 Try decoding the token at `jwt.io <https://jwt.io/>`_.
-(It was encoded with a secret of `mysecret` as specified in the SQL code above.
+(It was encoded with a secret of :code:`mysecret` as specified in the SQL code above.
 You'll want to change this secret in your app!)

 .. code:: json